Alex Lozowski

-Alex Lozowski (born 30 June 1993) is an English professional rugby union footballer playing in the Gallagher Premiership for Saracens.
+Alex Lozowski (born 30 June 1993) is an English professional rugby union footballer playing in the Gallagher Premiership for Sale Sharks.

 Early life

 Lozowski is the son of Rob Lozowski and was a sporting allrounder in his teenage years, playing not only rugby for the Wasps academy but also football for the Chelsea academy.
 After leaving Watford Boys Grammar School he went to Leeds University to study a degree in economics.

 Club career

 Leeds Tykes

 While at university, Lozowski was selected on the bench for Leeds Carnegie, for their game against Pontypridd in the British and Irish Cup during the 2012/13 season.
 After impressing in this game he was selected as a member of their first team squad for the 2013/14 season in the RFU Championship.
 During this season he played not only Fly Half but also occasionally at Full back and made 25 appearances scoring 8 tries and 195 points in total.
 In recognition of his performances over the season, Lozowski was awarded Leed's Young Player of the Season award.
 It was announced during the season, that he would leave at the end of the season to join Wasps in the Aviva Premiership.